-ii.
+iii.
 Diagnostic Testing Procedures:

-- X-ray trauma series (3 views) are needed; AP view, axillary view and a lateral view in the plane of the scapula.
+- A) X-ray trauma series (3 views) are needed; AP view, axillary view and a lateral view in the plane of the scapula.
 The latter two views are needed to determine if there is a glenohumeral dislocation.
 When an axillary view cannot be obtained, a CT should be done to rule out dislocation. - B) Vascular studies are obtained emergently if the radial and brachial pulses are absent. - C) Classification can be by the Neer method. however, there is poor agreement among observers using this method.
 There are four fragments: the humeral shaft, humeral head, greater tuberosity, and the lesser tuberosity.
 The fragments are not usually considered fragments unless they are separated by 1cm or are angulated 45 degrees or more. - iv.
-Non-operative Treatment Procedures:

-- A) Non-displaced and minimally displaced fractures are generally treated conservatively with broad arm sling or body swath.
-There is some evidence that simple non-displaced proximal humeral fractures recover normal function more quickly when physical therapy is started one week after the fracture than when it is started three weeks after the fracture (Hodgson, 2007).
+Non-operative Treatment Procedures: - A) Non-displaced and minimally displaced fractures are generally treated conservatively with broad arm sling or body swath.
+There is some evidence that simple non-displaced proximal humeral fractures recover normal function more quickly when physical therapy is started one week after the fracture than when it is started three weeks after the fracture.
 Immobilization without physical therapy for more than one week is not recommended.
-Complications of conservative treatment include 15% loss of motion, possible subacromial impingement from displaced tubercle and necrosis of humeral head (Burkhart, 2013). - B) Anterior or posterior dislocation associated with minimally displaced fractures can usually be reduced by closed means, but a general anesthetic is needed.
+Complications of conservative treatment include 15% loss of motion, possible subacromial impingement from displaced tubercle and necrosis of humeral head.

+- B) Anterior or posterior dislocation associated with minimally displaced fractures can usually be reduced by closed means, but a general anesthetic is needed.
 These are usually not performed in the emergency room in order to avoid displacement of the fracture. - C) Medication, such as analgesics and nonsteroidal antiinflammatories, would be indicated; opioids may be indicated acutely for fracture and should be prescribed as indicated in Section F.7.
 Medications.
-There is some evidence that in the setting of long bone fractures of the femur, tibia, and humerus, NSAID administration in the first 48 hours after injury is associated with poor healing of the fracture (Jeffcoach, 2014). - D) Ultrasound and shockwave therapy are not recommended as routine treatment for acute fractures, as there is insufficient evidence to support their use (Griffin, 2012).

-Immobilization may be provided with a sling, to support the elbow, or with an abduction immobilizer if a non-impacted greater tuberosity fragment is present.
-Immobilization is usually continued for 4 to 6 weeks; however, the time will vary according to the type of fracture and surgeon's discretion.

-Pendulum exercises are usually done at 2-3 weeks followed by active assisted physical therapy to 90° abduction and flexion (Burkhart, 2013).
+There is some evidence that in the setting of long bone fractures of the femur, tibia, and humerus, NSAID administration in the first 48 hours after injury is associated with poor healing of the fracture. - D) Ultrasound and shockwave therapy are not recommended as routine treatment for acute fractures, as there is insufficient evidence to support their use. - E) Immobilization may be provided with a sling, to support the elbow, or with an abduction immobilizer if a non-impacted greater tuberosity fragment is present.
+Immobilization is usually continued for 4 to 6 weeks; however, the time will vary according to the type of fracture and surgeon's discretion. - F) Pendulum exercises are usually done at 2-3 weeks followed by active assisted physical therapy to 90° abduction and flexion.
 Subsequently, with pain control, the therapy program can be progressed with therapeutic approaches as described in Section F. Therapeutic Procedures - Non-operative.
-Home exercises are essential for recovery.

-- Time to Produce Effect: 6 sessions.

-- Optimum Duration: 9 sessions.

-- Maximum Duration: 12 to 24 sessions.
+Home exercises are essential for recovery. - Time to Produce Effect: 6 sessions. - Optimum Duration: 9 sessions. - Maximum Duration: 12 to 24 sessions. - G) Use of the injured arm at work is determined by the orthopedist.
+The patient may, however, return to work without use of the injured arm soon after the injury.
+Refer to Section F.13.
+Return to Work. - H) Also refer to osteoporosis in this Section E.7.a.
+Clavicular Fracture.